naadirlab/AWS-Practical-Project/1 - Custom VPC Architecture/README.md

 # 1 - Custom VPC Architecture

 ## Overview
-In this project, I built a custom AWS Virtual Private Cloud (VPC) from scratch.
+In this part, I built a custom AWS Virtual Private Cloud (VPC) from scratch.

 The goal was to understand the basics of AWS networking, including subnets, routing, and secure Internet access.